cuthbertLab/music21/buildDoc/rst/moduleStream.rst

         .. attribute:: musicxml

-        Provide a complete MusicXML representation.
+        Return a complete MusicXML reprsentatoin as a string.

         .. attribute:: mx